javigalan99/CleanClocks/README.md

 ![cleanClocks_v3 cover_image](assets/CleanClocks_v3.png)

 Simple and clean clock skin collection for Rainmeter including 10 different variants.
-Version 3.0 has added the new configuration window where you can easily change colors using the color picker, enable or disable the bubble and change its size with the slider.
+Version 3.1.1 has added the new configuration window where you can easily change colors using the color picker, enable or disable the bubble and change its size with the slider.
+**The size slider has been reworked completely so now it should work as spected**.

 [![Watch the video](assets/Vimeo_video.png)](https://vimeo.com/1054623325)